Wormholes and out-of-time ordered correlators in gauge/gravity duality: Introduction

 Some work was done on OTOC calculations in various non-black hole systems.
 On the gravity side, \cite{otockevin} consider fuzzball and other microstate configurations alternative to black holes and find that indeed the scrambling slows down considerably in absence of a horizon.
-In \cite{otocpoojary} the authors find \emph{increased} chaos on the boundary of an AdS${}_3$-asymptotic geometry; \cite{otocfuzz} studies classical chaos in fuzzball backgrounds; anisotropic scrambling and space-dependent Lyapunov exponents are discussed in \cite{otocsarosi}.
+In \cite{otocpoojary} the authors find \emph{increased} chaos on the boundary of an AdS${}_3$-asymptotic geometry; \cite{otocfuzz} studies classical chaos in fuzzball backgrounds; anisotropic scrambling and space-dependent Lyapunov exponents are discussed in \cite{otocsarosi,otocsarosi2}.
 In wormhole backgrounds, to the best of our knowledge, mainly the field theory side was studied.
-Most relevant for us is the recent study \cite{otocsykexp} which considers two coupled SYK models (i.e., eternal AdS${}_2$ wormhole) and finds exponentially small Lyapunov exponent at temperature $T$.
-Despite the mismatch in specetime dimensions (our model being dual to a 1+1-dimensional theory), we will find something similar in one corner of the phase diagram.
-Since the SYK model is quite amenable to calculations, several interesting works have described chaos, OTOC and phase transitions in this and related models \cite{altmanfl,altmanphtr,aurelio,garcia,otocsach,otocsykgukitaev,otocsykzhang,sykrec}.
-In \cite{altmanfl} true quantum chaos, i.e., eigenvalue distribution is studied, as opposed to OTOC, and it is found that opening up a wormhole (coupling the two models) in general suppresses chaos.
-Our work confirms that line of reasoning, but only to some extent: running a bit ahead, we can say that only very long-living wormholes drastically reduce chaos, whereas a short-lasting double-trace coupling only has a small effect: the existence of a horizon, even in the past, influences the overall scattering amplitude.
+Most relevant for us is the study \cite{otocsykexp} which considers two coupled SYK models (i.e. eternal AdS${}_2$ wormhole) and finds a Lyapunov exponent which is exponentially small in temperature $T$.
+Despite the mismatch in spacetime dimensions (our model being dual to a 1+1-dimensional theory), we will find something similar in one corner of the phase diagram, unfortunately in the regime where we haveleast control over the calculations.
+Further works on OTOC and phase transitions in SYK and related models include \cite{altmanfl,altmanphtr,aurelio,garcia,otocsach,otocsykgukitaev,otocsykzhang,sykrec}.
+In \cite{altmanfl} it is found that opening up a wormhole (coupling the two models) in general suppresses chaos.\footnote{A caveat is that the authors of that paper consider true quantum chaos, i.e. eigenvalue distribution, rather than the OTOC exponent.} The relation of dynamics and teleportation in wormholes are studied, e.g. in \cite{teleworm,teleswingle,telepapa,telebak}.
+Other recent works on wormholes and holography include \cite{jensen,deboer,antonini,nosaka,milekhin,godani,ahn,kiritsis,li,caceres,sarma,lunin,goto,iqbal}.
+In \cite{otocsarosi2,choi} other (non-wormhole) examples of non-black-hole metrics are considered, that generically give sub-maximal chaos.
+We will likewise find non-maximal exponents in the Lyapunov spectrum of wormhole geometries, although there is always also the fast, strongly chaotic mode, in addition to slower ones.